 Changing the web browser invoked by Thunderbird

 When you click on a web link in Thunderbird, it invokes the default web browser for the operating system.
 You could change the default browser for your operating system but that effects other applications.
 Usually the best solution is to specify what browser Thunderbird can use by changing some settings using the config editor.
 You used to do this by setting the path for the browser with the network.protocol-handler.app.http and network.protocol-handler.app.https settings.
-While that setting is normally associated with Linux, it will work under Windows and OS X too.
+While that setting is normally associated with Linux, it worked under Windows and OS X too.
 With recent versions you need to set network.protocol-handler.warn-external.http and network.protocol-handler.warn-external.https true and chose the desired browser from a popup window instead.

 Use Tools -> Options -> Advanced -> General -> Config editor to launch the config editor.
 Enter network.protocol-handler.warn-external.http in the search field.
 It should return a line for both network.protocol-handler.warn-external.http and network.protocol-handler.warn-external.https.
 Double click on each of those two lines to toggle the settings from false to true.
 Exit the config editor and click on a link in a HTML message.
 It will popup a window asking you to select what browser to use when you click on a link in a message.
 If the browser you want to use isn't listed, select its path and check the checkbox to have it remember the setting.
 As a side effect it will add a entry in Tools -> Options ->Attachments -> Incoming for either "http" or "https" depending upon what type of link you clicked on.
 The list box for that setting will be set to the browser you just told it to use, but also have an entry for your systems default browser.